 Reaching any level of proficiency in a foreign language is a long and difficult road.
-The traditional approach of enrolling in a class, or taking an online course can offer some much needed guidance, and they definitely make you feel like you're being productive and learning, but unfortunately they're not very helpful for acquiring the language.
+The traditional approach of enrolling in a class, or taking an online course can offer some much needed guidance, and they definitely make you feel like you're being productive and learning, but unfortunately they're not very helpful in acquiring the language.
 Many students will find themselves completely lost in real-life conversations, even after spending countless hours in class or on Duolingo.

 Spaced repetition is a flash card system that exploits the forgetting curve.
 It schedules material to be reviewed just before they're about to be forgotten.
 It's used to store information in long term memory while spending as little time as possible reviewing.
 This approach is perfect for language learning because the volume of material to remember is enormous, thousands words or more.

 There is a very basic, but extremely effective method for acquiring a language using spaced repetition.

 - Add audio

 At this point you may be wondering what makes Mochi better than other apps like Duolingo, which have pre-made courses and flashcards built in.
 The key difference is in the immersion and card creation process.
 The material you add should be personal and experiential.
 Memories that are tied to experience are harder to forget.
 This is what makes techniques like the Loci mnemonic method so powerful.
 The problem with pre-made courses is that you have to follow their curriculum.
 They're simply not flexible enough to add your own material.
 What happens if you encounter a word that hasn't appeared in the course yet?
 You will also likely learn a lot of words that you'll not encounter for a very long time.
 Using Mochi lets you control the pace and direction of learning.
 For example if you're learning Spanish for your job at a cross-border trucking company, learning words related to that industry are going to be of higher interest.